Xelus22/LoLSocWebpage/_posts/2019-01-13-eoy-newsletter-v2.md

 ---
 layout: post
 title: End of Year Newsletter 2018
-subtitle: The trip down memory lane
+subtitle: A trip down memory lane

 ---
 Hi everyone, on behalf of both the outgoing and current executive team, we would like to wish all UNSW LoLSoc members a happy new year!
 Thank you for being a part of our 2018 and creating amazing memories with us!